mikegoatly/Graphalo/README.md

 graph.AddEdge(new Edge<string>("A", "D", 2));
 graph.AddEdge(new Edge<string>("D", "C", 1));

+var traversalResult = graph.Traverse(TraversalKind.Dijkstra, "A", "C");

+// traversalResult.Success will be true
-foreach (var vertex in graph.Traverse(TraversalKind.Dijkstra, "A", "C")) {
+foreach (var vertex in traversalResult.Results)
+{
 	Console.Write(vertex);
 	Console.Write(" ");
 }

 // Output: A D C (The route via D is the cheapest)

+// Attempt a tranversal to an unreachable node: traversalResult = graph.Traverse(TraversalKind.Dijkstra, "B", "D");
+// traversalResult.Success will be false
 ```